 - High energy trauma in young

-In case of low energy fractures increased bone fragility of the intertrochanteric area and decreased muscle tone secondary to aging are contributory factors.
+In case of low energy fractures, the increased bone fragility of the intertrochanteric area and decreased muscle tone secondary to aging are contributory factors.

 Decreased bony fragility in elderly occurs due to osteoporosis and osteomalacia secondary to